D-Star-AI/dsRAG/README.md

 The easiest way to install spRAG is to use the Python package: `pip install sprag`

 #### Quickstart
-By default, spRAG uses OpenAI for embeddings, Claude 3 Haiku for AutoContext, and Cohere for reranking, so to run the code below you'll need to make sure you have API keys for those providers set as environmental variables with the following names: `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, and `CO_API_KEY`.
+By default, spRAG uses OpenAI for embeddings, Claude 3 Haiku for AutoContext, and Cohere for reranking, so to run the code below you'll need to make sure you have API keys for those providers set as environmental variables with the following names: `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, and `CO_API_KEY`. **If you want to run spRAG with different models, take a look at the "Basic customization" section below.**

 You can create a new KnowledgeBase directly from a file using the `create_kb_from_file` function:
 ```python